 Some of the traditions of the Algarve, are the manufacture of wicker baskets and pottery, the fishing art (mainly seen in Olhão), the popular saints’ celebrations, the groups of Charolas (popular musicians groups).
 Also not to be missed of the culture of Portugal, are many churches and castles built in previous centuries.
 The local culture and many of its representing works are preserved in museums in the major coastal centres and in smaller inland towns.

 Music and dance

 The culture of Portugal has in August a big celebration called the “29th Bath”.
 For some reason, on every 29th of August, men and women came from everywhere and gathered at the beach.
-At nightfall arrived, bonfires were made and holding each others hands, men and women headed to the sea for a swim.
+As nightfall arrived, bonfires were made and holding each other’s hands, men and women headed to the sea for a swim.
 Men wore long pants and women night dresses.
 When the swim was over everyone had supper, sang songs and went back home.
-This tradition is still current today, and people young and old gather around bonfires celebrating this old tradition.
+This tradition is still current today, and people young and old gather around bonfires to celebrate this old tradition.

 At the height of autumn, the end of the harvesting period the culture of Portugal has a celebration with traditional “Magusto”, during which people gather to roast and eat chestnuts, accompanied by água-pé (piquette) or jeropiga (sweet, light fortified wine).

 Other than the traditional arts and crafts, the culture of Portugal have also many contemporary cultural activities, where locals and visitors can indulge in fine arts exhibits, performance arts, classical and modern music concerts, poetry, drama, dance and festivals.
 Most cities and towns in the Algarve have a museum and a collection of ancient monuments and buildings.
 Many towns have at least a cinema and/or a cultural centre where visitors can enjoy regional, national and sometimes internationally acclaimed artists from various disciplines.